cronkitedata/cronkite-docs/docs/excel/xlguides/xl-tidydata.md

         2,148,232*

-Most programming languages enforce a singe data type for each field or variable in a data frame or table.
+Most programming languages enforce a single data type for each field or variable in a data frame or table.
 Instead of keeping the wrong version, it will turn all of them in to characters if it isn't sure.
 It will turn all of the characters to missing data if there are only a few.

 As you get into programming, there are much more complicated data types that are really powerful.
 For example, a data type of "data frame" is used in R and Python to act like an Excel sheet.
 A json object can define a whole database in nested text.
 Those types will be covered in later modules.